thomas-keller/thomas-keller.github.io/_posts/articles/2016-11-14-post-election-hedonometer-selfcare.md

 They mentioned that the day of the election was the third saddest day on twitter (the others being the Pulse and Dallas shootings).

-I wanted to be a cool kid like [Keith Turner](http://twitter.com/kay_aych) and his analysis of ISME2016, which included lots of tweet embeds, but I think that only works if the document is a shiny app?

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Yesterday was the third saddest day in the history of Twitter<a href="https://t.co/bQDYojAVF2">https://t.co/bQDYojAVF2</a> <a href="https://t.co/MMPGRWh4j6">pic.twitter.com/MMPGRWh4j6</a></p>&mdash; hedonometer (@hedonometer) <a href="https://twitter.com/hedonometer/status/796692807293472768">November 10, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>